Tinkerforge/doc/en/source/Tutorials/Tutorial.rst

 they only reduce wiring and save space.
 But, as you might have already guessed, there is more to it.
-It is possible to attach **Extensions** to the stack, which extend the stack with interfaces other than USB, e.g. RS485, and in the future WLAN and Ethernet.
+It is possible to attach **Extensions** to the stack, which extend the stack with interfaces other than USB, e.g. RS485, and in the future WIFI and Ethernet.

 To e.g. make a RS485 bus out of stacks, you need two need one Master Brick and two RS485 Master Extensions additionally to the